debkr/geo_loc/README.md

 Further improvements required:
 * To research and include a way to convert Unicode (special characters) to read normally so they can be added to the SQL database;
 * It may be better to read all addresses (from file) into the database at one go - adding the 'new' indicator (0/1) set to 0 to indicate this is a new address whose geodata has not yet been looked up.
 The program could be amended to run the geodata lookup in batches of n (e.g. n=10 as used here) on the next n data rows selected from the database where new = 0.

+# GEO JavaScript Writer 1.0.0
+(GeoJS100.py)

+## Description
+This second program is very simple.
+It selects all records from the database, ignores any records where latitude and/or longitude are null, and populates the remaining records to a JavaScript file in the form of a list of lists:

+geoData = [
+ [{latitude-string},{longitude-string}, {location-string-contained within single quotes}], [{latitude-string},{longitude-string}, {location-string-contained within single quotes}] ];